caolan/magery/README.md

 # Magery

-The easiest JavaScript framework I can think of that could work with server-side rendering in _any_ language.
+An easy-to-use JavaScript framework that can work with server-side rendering in any language.

+Magery uses HTML5 templates and JSON data to render the page.
+On the server, these templates are simple enough to be rendered without a JavaScript runtime.
+On the client, they can be used to dynamically update the page simply by changing the JSON data.

 ## Aims

-* Make your progressive enhancement of multi-page websites easier
+* To make it easier to enhance your multi-page website with JavaScript
-* Be agnostic of your backend language
+* To work with your choice of back end language
-* Provide clean separation between your data and markup
+* To provide clean separation between your data and markup
-* Be relatively small in filesize, because your enhancements may also be small
+* To be relatively lightweight so you can use it for small (or large) enhancements without the commitment of a big dependency
-* Prove that you don't _need_ a 'single page app' to write JavaScript that is sophisticated, yet maintainable

-You might also like to read the [blog post][blog-post] that started this project (Magery syntax has since been updated).
+I wrote this library to prove that you don't _need_ a 'single page app' to build large dynamic websites.
+If you're interested in the motivations behind this framework, you might like to read the [blog post][blog-post] that started it (Magery's syntax has since been updated).

 ## Download